-In addition to federal programs such as the GI Bill, there are veterans benefits programs provided by the states.
-The following are the Pennsylvania veterans’ benefits programs for education in 2018.
+In addition to federal programs such as the GI Bill, veterans benefits programs are provided by the state of Pennsylvania.
+The following are the Pennsylvania veterans’ benefits programs for education.

 Education Gratuity Program

-The Commonwealth of Pennsylvania provides financial assistance (up to $500 per term/semester up to eight semesters) to children of honorably discharged Veterans who have service-connected disabilities and served during a period of war or armed conflict or children of Veterans who die or died in service during a period of war or armed conflict.
-Veteran Eligibility:
+Pennsylvania offers up to $500 per term/semester up to “four scholastic years” to children of honorably discharged Veterans who have service-connected disabilities and served during a war or armed conflict.
+It’s also offered to qualifying children of Veterans who died in service during wartime.

-The State Education Assistance Program (EAP) can pay up to $3,746, per semester (total of 10 semesters) if you are a PA resident with a 6 year Guard contract and attending a PA school.
+The State Education Assistance Program (EAP) offers up to 10 semesters of financial assistance for state residents with a 6-year Guard contract and attending a PA school.

 You can also use EAP with Federal Tuition Assistance (FTA) or Montgomery GI Bill – Selected Reserve (MGIB-SR), Chapter 1606.

 Pennsylvania Educational Grant for Children of Service Members Declared a Prisoner of War (POW) or Missing in Action (MIA):

 The Pennsylvania Higher Education Assistance Authority offers education grants to the children POWs and those listed as missing in action or MIA.
 The maximum award amount is $1,200, subject to availability.
 To qualify, applicants must be children of service members who are missing or are POWs and the service member: